Rites of Passage & The ReWilding of Human Nature

 You, barely noticing the slight wounding,

-A small scar inscribed into your skin
+A small scar inscribed into your bone

 By the silent gatekeepers.